LeoJoaquinO/tienda_ecommerce/README.md

 -   **Modern Tech Stack:** Built with Next.js, React, and TypeScript for a fast and reliable user experience.
 -   **Elegant Design:** A clean and professional design using Tailwind CSS and ShadCN UI components.
+-   **Dual Data Mode:** Works with hardcoded sample data out-of-the-box for easy local development.
+Automatically switches to a live database when production environment variables are provided.
 -   **Fully Responsive:** Looks great on all devices, from desktops to mobile phones.
 -   **Product Management:** An admin dashboard to easily create, edit, and delete products.
 -   **Shopping Cart:** A persistent client-side shopping cart that remembers items between visits.